lunfardo314/lunfardo314.github.io/overview/consensus.md

 Token holder produces their transaction $T$ by consolidating chosen non-conflicting ledger states  proposed by other users in their transactions into an even "broader" ledger.
 This also acts as a cooperation mechanism, helping other transactions to be included in the bigger ledger state of $T$.

-Next, token holders will be looking for the "broadest" coverage of the past ledger by some transaction and will build upon $T$.
-Each token holder will want their transaction $T$ to represent the "broadest" ledger state.
+Next, each token holder will want their transaction $T$ to represent the "broadest" ledger state, therefore will search for the one to build $T$ on it.

 <p style="text-align:center;"><img src="../static/img/blc.png">